openhab/openhab-addons/bundles/org.openhab.binding.konnected/README.md

 ## Supported Things
 ``
-This binding supports two types of thing modules, which represents the wifi version of the Konnected Alarm Panel and the Konnected Alarm Panel Pro.
+This binding supports two types of thing modules, which represents the Wi-Fi version of the Konnected Alarm Panel and the Konnected Alarm Panel Pro.

 ## Discovery